It can be hard to find good cycling sunglasses that don’t break the bank.

 - Each lens is color-keyed for a different type of light.

-- Lens switching mechanism may not work
+- Clumsy lens switching mechanism

 - Construction/material complaints.

 Spend below $30 on these unique, popular cycling glasses featuring unbreakable, polarized frame and 5 interchangeable lenses, each of which has been treated to help the wearer avoid eye damage thanks to anti-UV 400 coatings.
 Even the packaging is designed for cyclists: it’s lightweight so sunglasses can be hung on the waist when riders aren’t wearing them.